 Location: DIBIT1, Floor 3, Room 3

-Project leader, Malignant B cells Biology and 3D modelling
+Group leader, Malignant B cells Biology and 3D modelling Unit

 Cristina received her doctor degree in Medical Biotechnology at Università Vita- Salute San Raffaele, in the Lab of Prof Caligaris-Cappio and Prof Paolo Ghia.
 In 2012 she obtained a PhD in Physiology at University of Milano.
 During these years she focused her research interests on the interplay between leukemic cells and the microenvironment, making important contributions to the field.
 In 2005, she implemented biochemical studies to the molecular characterization of chronic lymphocytic leukemia (CLL) cells, which led to the identification of HS1 protein as a new prognostic factor.
 This opened a new line of research focused on the properties of the leukemic cells cytoskeleton and its role in regulating cells interactions with the microenvironment.
 Thanks to her experience as Visiting Scientist at CNIC in Madrid (Spain), she acquired new skills to optimize imaging techniques.